jellyfin/jellyfin-kodi/README.md

 **What is currently supported ?**

 We're still in beta stage of development.
-Currently this features are working:
+Currently these features are working:
 - Movies
+- Sets
 - TV Shows
 - MusicVideos
 - Full sync at first run (import), background syncs configurable by the user in the addonsetting.
 The current default is that it will do a full sync on the background every couple of minutes.
 - Deletions are supported: Items that are deleted on the Emby server will be deleted on the Kodi database.
 Deletions done from the Kodi client TO the Emby server is only supported if you enable file deletions in the Kodi settings.
 An additional warning will be diaplayed if you really want to remove the item from the Emby server.
 - Watched state/resume status sync: This is a 2-way synchronisation.
 Any watched state or resume status will be instantly (within seconds) reflected to or from Kodi and the server.
+- Possibility to copy Theme Music locally for use with the TVTunes addon
+- Possibility to copy ExtraFanart (rotating backgrounds) across for use with skins that support it

 **To get started with the Emby addon for Kodi, first follow these guides to set up Emby and Kodi:**